 When Haley Pavone is not in class or at an Alpha Chi Omega sorority event, she is in Pashion Footwear’s SLO HotHouse office.

-“I want us to become one of the big names in footwear,” business administration senior, co-founder and CEO of Pashion Footwear Pavone said.
+“I want us to become one of the big names in footwear,” business administration alumnus, co-founder and CEO of Pashion Footwear Pavone said.
 “I think we can release annual fall and spring lines that use our technology and are keeping up with trends and just become a really dominant powerhouse in women’s footwear.”

 The story began during Pavone’s sophomore year at her sorority’s spring formal, where a sorority sister accidentally danced on Pavone’s foot with the spike of her stiletto.
 From that moment on, Pavone became fixated on the inconveniences of high heels.
 She began to research the market of working women who routinely change their shoes or go barefoot in the workplace.

 “It just seemed ridiculous.
 I started getting obsessed with this idea of ‘What’s really so different between a high heel and a flat other than the heel and that arch support?’ and I thought there should be a way to safely engineer that to be removable,” Pavone said.

 After being accepted into the Cal Poly Center for Innovation and Entrepreneurship (CIE) Hatchery program in Fall 2016, Pashion continued through the other CIE programs and eventually reached the HotHouse Incubator, a two-year small-business mentorship program.
 She got funds for the startup from CIE competitions and the accelerator program, as well as from investors.

 Over the course of three months, Pavone and her team interviewed and surveyed about 500 college students and local women about their high heel experiences.
 They found that, overwhelmingly, both women and men were enthused about the idea.